 Besides providing quality drinking water, the Public Works Department, under the direction of the Public Works Director, is trained to respond to a variety of inquiries and emergencies.
 Because they can be reached by telephone, radio, or pager 24 hours a day, their response is prompt.
 Residents have been assisted in locating and stopping leaks, and in understanding everything from their water bills to complex water quality issues and regulations.
-They’ve also been assisted in handling downed trees and making recommendations for private storm drain issues.
+Publics Works also has assisted in handling downed trees and making recommendations for private storm drain issues.

 Simple Ways to Save Water

 1. Be Smart When Irrigating Your Lawn or Landscape

 - Set sprinklers to water lawns and gardens only – not the street or sidewalks.